1ukah/steam-stalker/README.md

 ## Pun Mode

-Pun mode is intentionally conservative.
-It reads literal pun candidates from `pun_file` and tries a few deterministic blend strategies that keep the original nickname recognizable:
+Pun mode reads literal pun candidates from `pun_file` and tries a few deterministic blend strategies that keep the original nickname recognizable:

 - full pun replacement when the pun already clearly contains the original name or a strong fragment of it
 - start or end overlap blends such as `Then` + `SOT` -> `SOThen`